 Ellen DeGeneres: Don't Be Afraid To Spend

-Ellen DeGeneres got her start as a stand-up comedian and went on to star in her own sitcom in the ’90s.
-Despite the backlash she received when she came out as gay in a 1997 episode, she was popular enough with viewers to receive her own talk show in 2003 — which she still does today.
+Ellen DeGeneres got her start as a stand-up comedian and went on to star in her own sitcom in the '90s.
+Despite the backlash she received when she came out as gay in a 1997 episode, she was popular enough with viewers to receive her own talk show in 2003, which turned into a massive hit.

 Although she's made many millions during her years as a TV celebrity, DeGeneres hasn't always had it easy.
 As a child, her family was too poor to own a house and moved every couple of years.
 And as a young adult, DeGeneres worked odd jobs like car washing, bartending and even oyster shucking.